Reptiles and Amphibians of Florida

-These six species of venomous snakes are native to Florida, these snakes pose a serious deadly threat to humans and pets and should never be approached or handled, If you are bitten by any snake and are unsure of its identity you should seek emergency medical attention.
+These six species of venomous snakes are native to Florida, they pose a serious threat to humans and pets and should never be approached or handled.
+If you are bitten by any snake and are unsure of its identity you should seek emergency medical attention.

-When they feel threatened, a Diamondback will usually coil up with its head raised and neck in a -S- position ready to strike.
+When they feel threatened, a diamondback rattler will usually coil up with its head raised and neck in a -S- position ready to strike.
 Note - Rattlesnakes do not always rattle, so don't rely on this to warn you of a nearby snake.

 Also found throughout Florida, this small snake measures 18 inches or less in length and although they have lesser quantities of venom than the diamondback rattlesnake it is a more potent "cocktail".